mliew21396/remote-work-u2/week-5/6-validate-credit-card/README.md

 # U2.W5: Class Warfare, Validate a Credit Card Number

 ## Learning Competencies
-- Iterate through data structures
-- Manipulate data within data structures
+- Iterate and manipulate data in data structures
-- Decompose a problem into smaller, easier to solve components
+- Break a large problem down into smaller steps
 - Find and use built-in Ruby methods to solve challenges